The Barossa Cellar

 - Stock will be available at any time for contributors to view.

-In late 2011 the first call went out to winemakers asking for donations of their most special wines - the response was overwhelming; the Barossa winemaking community found the concept as exciting as we did and were happy to contribute.
-The initial collection comprises of over 1400 bottles and 42 large format bottles.
+The first call went out to winemakers in 201, asking for donations of their most special wines and the response was overwhelming; the Barossa winemaking community found the concept as exciting as we did and were happy to contribute.
+That initial collection is comprised of over 1400 bottles and 42 large format bottles.

 Inaugural contributors to the cellar: